sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

 ## Node XM Cloud Proxy

-> Sitecore JSS Proxy for XM Cloud is considered experimental.

 For more information on the XM Cloud Proxy application and its features take a look at [Node XM Cloud Proxy](proxy/)

 ## Angular SPA for xmcloud

-> Sitecore JSS Angular App for XM Cloud.
-For the current release this feature is experimental.

 For more information on the Angular for xmcloud starter template and its features take a look at [Angular for XM Cloud starter app](angular/)